 Founding Partner & CEO

-Fahey received her B.A. from Georgetown University and Masters in Public Policy and Administration from Northwestern University and lives in Evanston, Illinois with her husband Scott and their two children.
+Kaitlin received her BA from Georgetown University and MA in Public Policy and Administration from Northwestern University; she lives in Evanston, Illinois with her husband Scott and their three children.

-Leah Israel is a well-regarded strategist and fundraiser for national political candidates and causes.
-She recently served as the Chief Development Officer for the 2020 Democratic National Convention, responsible for raising $45 million in a difficult environment to fund an acclaimed and innovative, all-digital convention.
-Leah currently works as an Advisor with Building Back Together, the newly created 501(c)4 that is solely dedicated to advancing President Biden’s policy agenda.
-Senator Tammy Duckworth first tapped Leah to lead her fundraising efforts in the nascent stages of her campaign for Congress in 2011 and she served as the Senator’s chief fundraising strategist for over a decade.
+Leah Israel is a well-regarded political consultant and strategist who specializes in development, advocacy, and public affairs for campaigns, candidates, organizations, and companies.
+Prior to co-founding Magnify, she served as the Chief Development Officer for the 2020 Democratic National Convention, responsible for raising over $50 million in a difficult environment to fund an acclaimed, innovative, and all-digital convention.
+Senator Tammy Duckworth first tapped Leah to lead her fundraising efforts in the nascent stages of her campaign for Congress in 2011, and continued to serve as the Senator’s chief fundraising strategist for over a decade.
 Leah has provided strategic counsel and fundraising services to presidential and statewide campaigns such as Pete for America and J.B.
-Pritzker for Governor, as well as political organizations like Priorities USA, and important causes including Human Rights Watch and Victory Fund amongst others.
+Pritzker for Governor; as well as political organizations like Priorities USA; and mission-driven organizations including Human Rights Watch and Victory Fund, amongst others.
 Leah began her activism in Wisconsin as an organizer for Fair Wisconsin—the 2006 issue-based campaign to stop the ban on marriage equality and civil unions in the state.
-From 2010-2015, Leah served as a Legislative Fellow to the U.S Department of State, where she traveled globally, educating other countries on U.S politics.
+From 2010–15, Leah served as a Legislative Fellow to the US Department of State, where she traveled globally, educating other countries on US politics.

-Paul Kohnstamm has shaped every organization that he has worked in for the last 10 years, crafting the details of their budgets, building their operational systems, and creating wider strategies for organizational development and direct marketing.
-Paul loves building projects from the ground up and scaling organizations.
-He opened U.S. Senator Tammy Duckworth’s Senate Office as the Administrative Director, where he managed the office’s budget, human resources, ethics, legal, and financial compliance programs.
+Paul Kohnstamm has shaped every organization that he has worked in for over a decade, crafting the details of their budgets, building their operational systems, and creating wider strategies for organizational development and direct marketing.
+He has served as the lead operations strategist and advisor for US Senate and House campaigns, state political parties, advocacy organizations, and companies.
+Paul loves building complex projects from the ground up and scaling organizations.
+He opened US Senator Tammy Duckworth’s Senate Office as the Administrative Director, where he managed the office’s budget, human resources, ethics, legal, and financial compliance programs.
 He built and executed a $20 million Senate and Coordinated Campaign budget and oversaw spending programs for the 2016 Duckworth Senate campaign and the 2016 Illinois Coordinated Campaign.
-Paul’s unique background combining PAC fundraising and policy development with congressional office and political campaign management allows him to offer a unique perspective to a wide array of clients.
+Paul’s unique background combining PAC fundraising, grassroots marketing, and policy development with congressional office and political campaign management allows him to offer a unique perspective to a wide array of clients.

-Kohnstamm received his B.A. from Tufts University and MBA from University of Virginia’s Darden School of Business.
-He lives in Washington, D.C. with his wife Amy and their son.
+Paul received his BA from Tufts University and MBA from the University of Virginia’s Darden School of Business.
+He lives in Washington, DC with his wife Amy and their two children.